Plus500 user manual

 The basics of trading with Plus500 are pretty simple.
 The opening and closing of positions is a piece of cake and the graphs are easy to read.
 Yet many people will have to get used to it in the beginning.
 It is thus recommended to start with a free demo account.
 When you feel comfortable, you can decide to make a deposit and start trading with real money.

 If you have any questions about the Plus500 software or about trading in general?
-Please contact us or post a message on Facebook or Twitter and we’ll answer as soon as possible.
+Please leave a comment and we’ll respond as soon as possible!